AceCentre/AACSpeakHelper/README.md

 # TranslateAndTTS

-Copys the pasteboard.
+Copies the pasteboard.
 Translates to defined lang, Reads aloud and replaces pasteboard with translated text

+## Who needs this

+Imagine the scenario.
+You rely on technology to communicate, but you only speak in Ukranian and have little expressive skills in English.
+You are in a care setting.
+We need a quick translation tool using your existing technology to translate from your known language to English so you can communicate with your carers.
+This does that.

 ![Short demo video](https://img.youtube.com/vi/c6zSPYZ4T10/maxresdefault.jpg)(https://www.youtube.com/watch?v=c6zSPYZ4T10)

+## What does it work with?

+It's a small windows executable.
+You call it from your Windows AAC app if it has a way of running external programs.
+Most Windows AAC apps can.

 ## Where do I download it?